21 Jul 2020

 As legacy companies contend with the impact of global disruption, many establish a TAB with the Chief Information Officer, Chief Digital Officer, Chief Technology Officer, Head of Data Science, or Chief Product Offer serving as a corporate sponsor.

 The growing rate of Technology Advisory Boards in the UK and Europe

-While we have partnered with our clients on these important board-builds for many years in the UK, Lauren Shearer, Consultant in the Global Technology Practice notes she has seen a marked increase in the assembly of TABs over the last 12 months.
+While we have partnered with our clients on these important board-builds for many years in the UK, there has been a marked increase in the assembly of TABs over the last 12 months.